-1.1.6.
+1.4.6.
 Academic Year

 The time following the conclusion of a given summer semester up through the end of the ensuing summer semester.
-For example, the 2015-2016 academic year spans the time following conclusion of the 2015 summer semester through the end of the 2016 summer semester.
+For example, the 2016-2017 academic year spans the time following conclusion of the 2016 summer semester through the end of the 2017 summer semester.
 (Back to ToC)

-1.1.7.
+1.4.7.
 Instructor

 A person who, either solely or in conjunction with other instructors, is responsible for teaching a course.
 Instructors may be full-time faculty or adjuncts; they may be tenured, tenure track or non-tenure track faculty members.
 Instructors may have various academic ranks (such as lecturer, assistant professor, associate professor or full professor).
-(Back to ToC)

-1.1.8.
+1.4.8.
 Instructor of Record